 Stretch your legs and your mind on trails at state historic sites.
 Good choices are Etowah or Kolomoki (Indian mounds), Jarrell Plantation or Hofwyl-Broadfield Plantation (farm buildings), New Echota (Cherokee capitol), Pickett’s Mill or Fort McAllister (Civil War), Fort Morris (Revolutionary War) and Fort King George (Colonial Georgia).

 At 729 feet, Amicalola Falls is the tallest cascading waterfall in the Southeast.
 Cloudland Canyon has two waterfalls that tumble over layers of sandstone and shale into pools below.
-Guests can also discover these wonders of nature at Fort Mountain, Black Rock Mountain, High Falls, Tallulah Gorge and Vogel state parks.
-Anna Ruby Falls is located just outside Unicoi State Park & Lodge.
+Guests can also discover these wonders of nature at Fort Mountain, Black Rock Mountain, High Falls, James H. Floyd, Tallulah Gorge and Vogel state parks.
+Anna Ruby Falls is located just outside Unicoi State Park & Lodge and Hemlock Falls is just outside Moccasin Creek State Park.

 A.H.
 Stephens, Crawfordville